Shop Subscribe

 Students with disabilities are likely used to going through their day with a small group of classmates.
 Organize familiar small groups to participate in field day activities together and structure the rotation.
 The consistency in time between activities helps to keep students on track, and the field day experience will be smoother for everyone involved.

-Be sure to include a visual timer at each station and with each small group which may help reduce anxiety and promote smoother transitions from one activity to the next.
+Be sure to include a visual timer at each station and with each small group, which may help reduce anxiety and promote smoother transitions between activities.

 Create a Regulation or Calm-Down Space

-Even with pre-teaching and a scheduled rotation in the mix, some students may become overwhelmed and need some time to regulate.
+Even with pre-teaching and a scheduled rotation, some students may become overwhelmed and need time to regulate.
 Create a plan for students who may need to step out of the rotation to participate in self-regulating sensory-based activities.

-Try to create this space far enough away from the hustle and bustle of the activities but not so far that students begin to feel left out.
-Sensory calming tools such as hearing protector headphones, oral motor chewies, and weighted stuffed animals should be included as part of the calming space to promote self-regulation.
+Try to create this space far enough from the hustle and bustle of activities, but not so far that students feel left out.
+Sensory calming tools, such as hearing protection headphones, oral-motor chewies, and weighted stuffed animals, should be included in the calming space to promote self-regulation.

 Offer a Mix of Active, Sensory, and Creative Activities

-Traditional field day activities like relay races and balloon toss can be modified so that students with disabilities can participate by practicing the necessary skills.
-They can still experience success and learn by completing a task without having to compete with others.
+Traditional field day activities, such as relay races and balloon tosses, can be modified so that students with disabilities can participate by practicing the necessary skills.
+They can still experience success and learn by completing a task without competing with others.
 Backward chaining, which initially involves the student participating at the end of the task or activity versus completing a series of complex steps, can reduce frustration and promote feelings of success.

 Mix some of the active games in with time for sensory exploration and creativity.
-One great way to inject some creativity is to have students decorate their participation award or a field day t-shirt.
+One great way to inject some creativity is to have students decorate their participation awards or field-day T-shirts.
 Then they can take it home as a memory of their successful field day.

 Consider Some Indoor Activities